DBA Meaning | Doing Business As Definition

 - A sole proprietor or partnership hoping to operate under a name other than your own legal name.

-- An LLC or corporation looking to rebrand in order to reach a new market or describe a new product/service.
+- An LLC or corporation looking to rebrand or create multiple brands in order to reach a new market or describe a new product/service.

-Most businesses simply conduct business under the name they register at the time of formation.
+Most businesses simply form an LLC and conduct business under the name they register at the time of formation.

 Benefits of a DBA